dotnet/runtime/src/clr/Documentation/botr/ryujit-overview.md

 ### Notable features of RyuJIT LinearScan

-Unlike most register allocators, LSRA performs register allocation on an IR (Intermediate Representation) that is not a direct representation of the target instrutions.
+Unlike most register allocators, LSRA performs register allocation on an IR (Intermediate Representation) that is not a direct representation of the target instructions.
 A given IR node may map to 0, 1 or multiple target instructions.
 Nodes that are "contained" are handled by code generation as part of their parent node and thus may map to 0 instructions.
 A simple node will have a 1-to-1 mapping to a target instruction, and a more complex node (e.g. `GT_STORE_BLK`) may map to multiple instructions.

 ### Pre-conditions: